By: Raymond J. Kotwicki, MD, MPH, Charles B. West Chief Medical Officer

-The difference between having psychosis as part of a mood disorder like bipolar illness or depression and having psychosis as part of a thought disorder like schizophrenia is the role psychosis plays in driving the illness.
-In mood disorders, the psychosis is driven by the mania or depression.
+The difference between having psychosis with a mood disorder like bipolar illness or depression and having psychosis as part of a thought disorder like schizophrenia is the role psychosis plays in driving the illness.
+In mood disorders, the psychosis is driven by mania or depression.
 It often takes on the “flavor” of the mood episode the person is experiencing, and mood symptoms and psychosis symptoms occur together.

-In thought disorders the psychosis is the driver of the illness.
-The psychosis symptoms appear first, and there often is no clear thematic connection between the type of psychosis and the rest of the constellation of symptoms that the individual experiences.
-In many cases the confusion and isolation created by the psychosis may lead to the development of depression or anxiety.
+In thought disorders, psychosis is the driver of the illness.
+The psychosis symptoms appear first, and there often is no clear thematic connection between the type of psychosis and other symptoms that the individual experiences.
+In many cases, the confusion and isolation created by the psychosis may lead to the development of depression or anxiety.

 Schizoaffective Disorder and Psychosis

 Some people may experience substance-induced psychosis.
-In these cases the psychotic episode is the result of the use of a substance like alcohol, marijuana, or other drugs.
-Psychotic symptoms can result from use of the substance or from withdrawal.
+In these cases, the psychotic episode is the result of the use of a substance like alcohol, marijuana, or other drugs.
+Psychotic symptoms can result from the use of a substance or from withdrawal.
 Symptoms of psychosis may resolve with prolonged abstinence.
 Traditional treatment with antipsychotic medications and psychotherapy are not very effective in helping people with psychosis caused by substance misuse.

 Other Diagnoses Related to Psychosis

 Some people who may look like they are exhibiting psychotic behaviors are not in fact experiencing psychosis.
-Obsessive Compulsive Disorder, or OCD, is a good example.
-If you see someone wash their hands 20 times in an hour, that behavior may seem like a product of psychosis.
-But the behavior is not driven by a delusion or fixed false belief; it is driven by a compulsion.
+Obsessive-Compulsive Disorder, or OCD, is a good example.
+If you see someone wash their hands 20 times in an hour, that behavior may seem like a product of psychosis, yet the behavior is not driven by a delusion or fixed false belief.
+The behavior is driven by a compulsion.
 OCD is more likely the diagnosis, which would require a different treatment strategy.

 Importance of Psychiatric Assessment & Diagnosis

 An accurate diagnosis for someone experiencing psychosis, especially a first episode of psychosis (FEP) requires a thorough psychiatric evaluation and medical history.
-A psychiatrist needs to determine the order and timing of psychosis, mood episodes, and other psychiatric symptoms, along with the impact of any alcohol or substance use or medical problems like infections or head injuries.
+A psychiatrist needs to determine the order and timing of psychosis, mood episodes, and other psychiatric symptoms, along with the impact of any substances or medical problems like infections or head injuries.
 Receiving an accurate diagnosis is a critical first step to connecting an individual with the appropriate evidence-based treatment.